RayGonzalez/OneLittleBDay/chapter1.md

 B3=
 #the spelling bee number of the real BEE in the 2010 bee and the Akiba baby in the 2016 bee
 B4=
+Conveniently, all of these numbers multiplied together (32,587,706) probably approaches the number of seconds we have all spent talking, walking, laughing, etc. (fermi estimation, ok!) .
+Here’s to hundreds of thousands more.
 ```

 *** =solution